nnnsss999/llmattacks/README.md

 - All documentation files under `docs/` include YAML front matter with a `date_collected` of **2025-06-18**, marking the snapshot used to build the catalog.
 Later commits refine tooling and link archives, but the documentation content reflects that 2025-06-18 snapshot.
 - The `@extractions1/` directory contains automatically converted sources gathered on **2025-06-19**.
 These drafts are queued for future integration into the main catalog.
+- The repository was initially committed on **2025-06-18**, establishing the baseline snapshot.

 ## Repository Structure
 - `docs/` – canonical Markdown and HTML articles grouped into subfolders: